 As long as you save these people for the especially hard times and don’t turn any of these people in replacement for a counselor, having up to five people that you know you can turn to can help change your outlook on how to be grateful in hard times.

 Places to “find your five” could be: church, support groups, meetup groups online, or even online Facebook groups.
-Overcoming Challenges Through Inspiration is an amazing place to start to find people that are also in the midst of finding gratitude in many different ways.

 3. Gratitude Journal

 I love the idea of gratitude journaling.
 It doesn’t even need to be anything complicated.
 You can grab a notebook or buy a gratitude journal online.
 There are many great ones on Amazon.
 By simply trying this each day, your mind will start to notice more to be thankful for in life.